 Pompano Beach is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 112,118 people and 25 constituent neighborhoods, Pompano Beach is the 21st largest community in Florida.

-Pompano Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Pompano Beach is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Pompano Beach who work in sales jobs (13.18%), office and administrative support (11.84%), and food service (8.50%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pompano Beach is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Pompano Beach is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Pompano Beach who work in sales jobs (13.35%), office and administrative support (10.95%), and maintenance occupations (8.07%).

-Pompano Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Pompano Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The education level of Pompano Beach citizens is a little higher than the average for US cities and towns: 24.12% of adults in Pompano Beach have at least a bachelor's degree.
+The percentage of people in Pompano Beach who are college-educated is somewhat higher than the average US community of 21.84%: 25.05% of adults in Pompano Beach have at least a bachelor's degree.

 The most common language spoken in Pompano Beach is English.
 Other important languages spoken here include Spanish and French.